 You will find a taste of these walks on the website of the Chamonix Valley Tourist Office and a detailed description of these routes, among others, in the guide “Sentiers du Mont-Blanc”

-Summer 2020: Lognan - Grands Montets gondolas are closed
+Summer 2024: Lognan - Grands Montets gondolas and area are completely closed

 Huts provide blankets.
 Visitors must bring an individual sleeping sheet.
 Booking is mandatory.